 PRO TIP: Create a checklist on your phone to use when you leave a campsite until you get the hang of the routine.

 10. Travel at a Slower Pace

-When you start traveling in your motorhome, your first instinct will be to make lots of plans for your trip.
-Most of us tend to try and pack a lot into a small amount of time in an effort to see it all.
+When you start traveling in your motorhome, your first instinct will be to make lots of plans for your camping trip.
+Most of us tend to pack a lot of travel into a small amount of time in an effort to see all the new places we can.

-Take your time on the road.
 Living and traveling in a motorhome is going to have challenges.
-You’ll enjoy this lifestyle more if you allow yourself breaks between the action and more time in fewer places.
+You’ll enjoy the RV lifestyle more if you allow yourself breaks between the action and more time in fewer places.

 Want more beginner tips on RVing and how to get started?

-Check out our RV gear lists, info on how to choose an RV, pros and cons of the lifestyle, and more in our guide.
+Check out our RV gear lists, info on how to choose an RV, pros and cons of the lifestyle, must-have gear items, and more in our guide.

 Like this post?
 Save it on Pinterest for later.